Athletic Facilities, NCAA Programs

 The Intramural Program is one of the largest in the country, with flag football having the largest number of participants.
 More than 300 teams compete on recreation fields in the fall on Sunday through Thursday nights.
 Intramural competitions are split into team, individual/dual, and special sports with Greek and open divisions.
 Many activities or events take place on a new 16-acre turf complex.
 All team sports offer men’s, women’s, and co-rec teams.
 Fall team sports include flag football, softball, indoor soccer, and volleyball.
 Spring sports include basketball, softball, outdoor soccer, and four-on-four flag football.
 Additional competitions are available in activities such as racquetball, tennis, golf, ping-pong, and dodgeball.

-Texas Tech University is making great strides in increasing its research activities and advancing its mission as a public research university.
+Texas Tech University is making great strides in increasing its research activities and advancing its vision to become an internationally recognized, great public university.